 You'll get help to find all placement and support throughout from your School and the careers service.

 If you choose the final year Law in Action module, you'll spend one day a week working in a local law firm or voluntary organisation.
 Past students have secured placements with:

 Pro Bono Unit

-The lively society runs an active programme of events and talks including trips to the Supreme Court in London, the European Parliament in Brussels and the European Court in Luxembourg.
-Students also participate in competitions and attend regular socials including the annual dinner.
+Our Law Society runs an active programme of events and talks including trips to the Supreme Court in London, the European Parliament in Brussels and the European Court in Luxembourg.

 Careers / Further study

 Law students are valuable to employers because of the broad skillset you gain from studying this subject.

 You could pursue a legal career as solicitor, barrister, legal adviser, legal executive or paralegal, but you can also go into a career in HR, teaching, charity work and the public sector.

 Our graduates have secured roles with law firms such as Osbourne Clarke, Burgess Salmon, Clarke Wilmott as well as Guildhall Chambers and Invictus Chambers.